gmcmillan100/docs/ip-routing-cheatsheet.md

    T640 = 32 OC-192s/chassis x 2 per rack = 64/rack
    8812 = 48 OC-192s/chassis x 2 per rack = 96/rack

-Juniper routers fit in a 19" rack though, so does Avici and Procket.
+Juniper routers fit in a 19" rack though, so does Avici and Packet rocket.

 Buy a platform that has room for expansion and a lifetime in their network that exceeds the depreciation cycle of the gear.